 Artificial intelligence and machine learning (ML) are terms that are often used interchangeably in data science, though they aren’t the exact same thing.
 ML is a subset of artificial intelligence that believes that data scientists should give machines data and allow them to learn on their own.
 ML uses neural networks, a computer system modeled after how the human brain processes information.
 It is an algorithm designed to recognize patterns, calculate the probability of a certain outcome occurring, and “learn” through error and successes using a feedback loop.
 Neural networks are a valuable tool, especially for neuroscience research.
 Deep learning, another term for neural networks, can establish correlations between two things and learn to associate them with each other.
 Given enough data to work with, it can predict what will happen next.

 Predictive analytics is composed of several statistical techniques, including ML, to estimate future outcomes.
 It helps to analyze future events based on what outcomes from similar events in the past.
-Predictive analytics and ML go hand in hand because the predictive models used often include a ML algorithm.
-Neural networks is one of the most widely used predictive model.
+Predictive analytics and ML go hand in hand because the predictive models used often include an ML algorithm.
+Neural networks are one of the most widely used predictive models.